 Figure 10.
 The relationship between the uranium content and organic carbon in bone phosphates.
-Modified after [Baturin, 2004].
+Modified after (Baturin, 2004).

 According to Figure 10, we can see that fresh (unfossilized) bone phosphate riched organic matter has a smaller uranium concentration than fossilized bone phosphate depleted in organic matter.
 It does not exclude the organic matter participation in the uranium accumulation in biogenic phosphates.
-It is known that as fossilization of organic matter is transformed into condensed compounds of the melanoidin type, which have the concentrating uranium and other heavy metals property [Manskaya, 1964].
-Besides, experimental studies have shown that phosphate material enriched in organic matter extracts uranium from solution more actively than unenriched phosphate material [Savenko A. V., 2002].
+It is known that as fossilization of organic matter is transformed into condensed compounds of the melanoidin type, which have the concentrating uranium and other heavy metals property (Manskaya, 1964).
+Melanoidins are condensation products of amino acids with cellulose material.
+Besides, experimental studies have shown that phosphate material enriched in organic matter extracts uranium from solution more actively than unenriched phosphate material (Savenko A. V., 2002).
 However, in the case of the organic matter appearance, this is not the main event affecting the uranium content.